Getting Started with DateTimePicker Web Component

 The format of the date/time string can be standardized or custom.

-Smart.DateTimePicker uses a Smart.Calendar as a date picker and Smart.TimePicker as a time picker.
+smart.DateTimePicker uses a smart.Calendar as a date picker and smart.TimePicker as a time picker.

-Append it to the DOM:
+Append to the DOM:

-Remove it from the DOM:
+Remove from the DOM:

 Set a property: